-It’s only natural we use high quality natural fabrics to make our clothes and to make them with partners who, like us want to improve labour standards, reduce pollution and waste in the industry.
-It’s a start to producing clothes that our customers can feel beautiful and invested in when wearing.
+It’s only natural.
+We use high-quality natural fabrics to make our clothes and make them with partners who, like us, want to improve labour standards, reduce pollution and waste in the industry.
+It’s the start of producing clothes that our customers can feel beautiful and invested in when wearing.
 To guarantee we produce according to the best ethical and environmental standards we work with fabrics which boast several important certificates and meet regulations that are particularly important to the environment and fair practices.
-These include: GOTS and OEKO-TEX® 100 certificates.
+These include GOTS and OEKO-TEX® 100 certificates.
 All our products fall under the REACH regulations and are AZO free.
 You can read more about these below.

 Every collection we collaborate with a different African artist who shares our sustainable and ethical point of view.
 We incorporate his or her art piece into our prints, making our prints a key focus in every collection.
 Dying in textile manufacturing introduces fabrics to chemicals you find in pigments and inks, next to that it uses quite a lot of water and energy.
 We are constantly developing and researching new printing techniques to produce our prints is the very best way.